lewagon/dotfiles/04-Front-End/06-HTTP-and-API/04-Geocoder/README.md

 Go ahead and check out the form already present in the `index.html` challenge boilerplate.
 It contains an `input` of type `"text"` where a user can type an address in, and an `input` of type `"submit"` to display a button.

 Use the `submit` event to catch the moment the form is posted by the user.
-That's when you'll want to trigger the AJAX query to the MapBox Geocoding service using `fetch` (go back to yesterday's lecture slides).
+That's when you'll want to trigger the API request to query the MapBox Geocoding service using `fetch` (go back to yesterday's lecture slides).

-**Reminder: you should code your JavaScript inside a Stimulus controller**

-Go back to the Stimulus challenge to follow installation instructions.

-As always when you fetch data from an API, start by `console.log()`ing what you get back from MapBox.
+When you fetch data from an API, start by `console.log()`ing what you get back from MapBox.
 It's a massive JSON!
 Now you've got that, figure out where the GPS coordinates are buried and display them on screen.

 Hint: Mapbox returns coordinates with longitude first, and latitude second!